 Once you’ve completed a quick registration process online, Ro Sperm and Legacy will discreetly ship a fertility kit to your doorstep.

 AKA, the best part. 😉 Generally, it’s advised to remain abstinent for 2-5 days beforehand.
 While this step may seem simple, there are some instructions involved as there are a variety of ways that a sperm sample can be contaminated.
 Along with that, sending your sample back as quickly as possible is imperative for accurate results.

 Sperm also doesn’t have a long life span, and as soon as it is outside of your body it begins to die.
 Ro Sperm has tackled this issue by packing their kit full of tech that keeps your deposit sample safe and secure, and Legacy takes a number of steps to complete the process quickly and ensure your deposit is safely stored with their unique multi-geography storage.

 Once you’ve carefully read through the instructions and mapped out your sperm’s voyage back to the labs of Ro Sperm or Legacy, you can begin the process of depositing your little swimmers into the kit.
 You may feel like you’ve finished, but now it’s time to actually finish shipping your sample so it can be tested and/or cryopreserved.

 STEP 3: Test your sample

-Legacy’s turnaround time is around 48-72 hours and you can even arrange for them to pick up your sample.
-This ensures smooth transit back to their lab.
+Legacy’s turnaround time is also 24 hours and you can even arrange for them to pick up your sample at no extra charge via their one-click pickup.
+Very easy!